holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/skills_assesment.md

 0. Create a function that asks for the user's name and then prints out a greeting.
 1. Create a function that take three numbers from the user and prints out the max.
+   Do **not** use any outside helper functions (e.g., `max()`).
 2. Create a function that takes a single number from the user and prints a "count down" from that number all the way to zero.

+### Problems using **parameters** for input and `return` for output

-3. Create a function that takes a single number from the user and prints out whether it is a prime or not.
+0. Create a function that takes a single number as input and returns a boolean of whether it is a prime or not.
-4. Create a function that takes a word (string) from the user and prints out whether it is a palindrome or not.
+1. Create a function that takes a single word (string) as input and returns a boolean of whether it is a palindrome or not.

-### Problems using parameters for input and `return` for output

-0. Create a function that takes two lists of integers as input and returns a single list that is the "intersection" of the two lists.
+2. Create a function that takes two lists of integers as input and returns a single list that is the "intersection" of the two lists.
-1. Create a function that takes two **sorted** lists of integers as inputs and returns a single, combined **sorted** list.
+3. Create a function that takes two **sorted** lists of integers as inputs and returns a single, combined **sorted** list.
 Create at least four unit tests.
+   Do **not** use any outside helper functions (e.g., `sort()`).
-2. Create a function that takes a single list of integers as input and returns a list of pairs of all the numbers that were "next to each other".
+4. Create a function that takes a single list of integers as input and returns a list of pairs of all the numbers that were "next to each other".
 For
    example: `[1, 5, 6] -> [(1, 5), (5, 6)]`.
 Create at least four unit tests.
-3. Create a function that takes two strings as inputs and returns a boolean of whether they are anagrams.
+5. Create a function that takes two strings as inputs and returns a boolean of whether they are anagrams.
 Write enough unit tests such that you have 100% line coverage.
-4. Crate a function that takes a single string as an input and returns the score of the given string in a Scrabble game.
+6. Crate a function that takes a single string as an input and returns the score of the given string in a Scrabble game.
 Write enough unit tests such that you have 100% line coverage.
-5. Implement a basic linked list data struction with functions for `insert()`, `delete()`, and `contains()`.
+7. Implement a basic linked list data struction with functions for `insert()`, `delete()`, and `contains()`.
 Write enough unit tests such that you have 100% line coverage.